 This can also go beyond just looking at your own website.
 Analysis of the broader search landscape in general, and of your competitors, can yield useful insights for your SEO strategy.

-When done properly, an analysis is a critical first step for any SEO endeavors that will set you on the right track.
+When done properly, an SEO evaluation is a critical first step for any SEO endeavors that will set you on the right track.

 4 Types of SEO Analysis